josephattalla/Dynamic-Tic-Tac-Toe-AI/README.md

-# Variable Length Tic-Tac-Toe Minimax Algorithm
+# Dynamic Tic-Tac-Toe Minimax Algorithm

 This repository contains implementations of a variable-length Tic-Tac-Toe minimax algorithm in both C++ and Python.
 The algorithm is capable of playing Tic-Tac-Toe on boards of different sizes and utilizes the minimax algorithm with alpha-beta pruning for decision-making.
 Additionally, depth limitation is implemented to optimize the search process.